 “The young man who has not wept is a savage, and the old man who will not laugh is a fool.”

 As Scruton has pointed out, people want to be a part of something, to have meaning and purpose and common lights.
-Certain ideologies often lead to darkness, as can abandoning your own moral judgment in favor of compassion and sentiment.
+Certain ideologies often lead to darkness, as can abandoning your own moral judgment in favor of the compassion and sentiment of the moment.